mukhal/deep-learning-papers-notes/papers/fast-abs.md

 * Incroporating extraction along with abstraction should improve the model speed and stability.
 This should remove *redundancy* since the model has already choosen a set of salient non-redundant sentences to abstract.

 * **Extractor Agent** : Computes a hierarchical sentence repesentation using a CNN (word-level) followed by an LSTM (sentence-level).
 Then annother LSTM *Pointer Network* extracts sentences recurrently.
+To extract a sentence at time step t, the extractor performs a 2-hop attention mechanism: It first attends to hj’s to get a context vector et and then attends to hj’s again for the extraction probabilities

 ![alt text](https://user-images.githubusercontent.com/544269/42416552-df059792-82ac-11e8-89b4-529f3be1cea9.png)